This blog was written before Pardot was renamed to Marketing Cloud Account Engagement. You can read more about the name change and what it means here.

 To access and edit your own email notification preferences head follow the below instructions:

-Any problems, feel free to comment below and we’ll help you out from afar.
-Or, for bigger projects or help with Pardot implementation or training, get in touch to chat about how we might be able to help.
+For bigger projects or help with Pardot implementation or training, get in touch to chat about how we might be able to help.
+You can also check out our free Expert's Guide to Great Pardot Email Marketing eBook for more Pardot email tips and tricks!

 Ready to save time, deliver more quality leads, and generate more revenue?
 Here's how we help.